Exploreryer/wikinote/frontend/CHROME_STORE_SUBMISSION.md

 **理由**:
 ```
 The extension fetches content from Wikipedia's public API (https://*.wikipedia.org/w/api.php) to display random articles.
-This is necessary for the core functionality of showing Wikipedia content.
-The extension does not execute any remote JavaScript code - it only retrieves data through standard HTTP requests to Wikipedia's public API endpoints.
+This is required for core functionality.
+The extension does not execute any remote JavaScript code; it only retrieves data via HTTPS requests to Wikipedia endpoints.
 No user data is transmitted or collected.
 ```

 #### 单一用途说明：